 Our compensation committee has reviewed and discussed the "Compensation Discussion and Analysis" contained in this proxy statement with management.
-Since Ms. Rich first joined our compensation committee on June 23, 2010, she did not participate in the compensation decisions of the committee described herein nor did she review and discuss this "Compensation Discussion and Analysis" contained in this proxy statement with management.
-Mr. Stephenson resigned from our board on August 25, 2010, but, prior to his resignation, participated in such decisions and discussions.
 Based on our compensation committee's review and discussions with management, our compensation committee recommended to our board of directors that the Compensation Discussion and Analysis be included in this proxy statement.

-Mark A. Williamson, Chair Thomas A. Quadracci Roland G. Stephenson
+Mark A. Williamson, Chair Tryg C. Jacobson Thomas A. Quadracci Elizabeth Gamsky Rich

-Summary Compensation Table for Fiscal 2010
+Summary Compensation Table for Fiscal 2011